 Festivals (or fiestas) in the Philippines are either religious, historical, or cultural.
 Religious festivals honor Roman Catholic figures, historical festivals celebrate significant events, while cultural festivals celebrate a bountiful harvest or promote products.

-One of the religious festivals includes Ati-Atihan Festival celebrated in Kalibo, Aklan every January in honor of the Santo Niño (Child Jesus).
+One of the religious festivals includes Ati-Atihan Festival celebrated in Kalibo, Aklan, every January in honor of the Santo Niño (Child Jesus).
 Watch performers with extravagant costumes and celebrate with the locals as they anticipate the parade and go crazy over food stalls and a lot of street dancing.

 Yet another much-awaited festival every January is the Sinulog Festival in Cebu, also in honor of the Santo Niño, which attracts millions of festival-goers.

 The annual Grand Street Parade features street performers doing the Sinulog Dance while clad in colorful costumes.
-You'll be treated to fireworks display and get to join street parties that will make you feel like you’re a part of one big community.
+You'll be treated to a fireworks display and get to join street parties that will make you feel like you’re a part of one big community.

 Filipinos’ love for merrymaking is also evident in the Panagbenga Festival, the pride of Baguio City.
 If you love flowers or gardening, this one is a must-see.